OddMagnet/100-Days-of-Swift/079-094 Controlling UI flow/Project 16/README.md

     - use the `.tag()` modifier to tag the views inside the TabView
     - set the @State property to whatever tag should be switched too

+## Uunderstanding Swift's Result type
+-

+## Manually publishing ObservableObject changes
+-

+## Controlling image interpolation
+-

 ## Later parts
-- understanding Swift's Result type
-- manually publishing ObservableObject changes
-- controlling image interpolation
 - creating context menus
 - scheduling local notifications
 - adding Swift package dependencies in Xcode